 Richardson says that laundry is an act of love, and I personally see it as an act of gratitude for the clothing you own.
 When you learn the right ways to do laundry, you can also save a lot of time and money in the long run.

 For me, it’s about both appreciating and taking care of my investments.
 I like to try to maintain a personal capsule wardrobe in which I buy only what I truly love and need and wear it a lot.

 Thinking of my wardrobe this way changed the way I thought about laundry and is what got me interested in Laundry Love.
 I have implemented Richardson’s Laundry Love tips for about a year now, and I absolutely swear by them, including the products he recommends.
 I do it all, and it’s changed my life.

-(And while these tips are meant to provide a quick and easy, helpful resource for you, I definitely recommend reading Laundry Love too.
+(And while these tips are meant to provide a quick and easy, helpful resource for you, they are just a small review of the full book, and I definitely recommend that you read Laundry Love too.
 In addition to the endless tips it contains, you will love Richardson’s Midwestern charm and anecdotes too.)